renderedtext/semaphore-docs-new/source/docs/test_boosters/about-test-boosters.md

 category: Test Boosters
 ---

-Test Boosters is a Semaphore feature which evenly distributes your tests in parallel threads in order to optimize your build running time.
+Test Boosters is a Semaphore add-on which evenly distributes your test files in parallel threads in order to optimize your build running time.

 It works by using the information on your project's build duration gathered by